Chapter 2 Linear regression

 • The variance is the same across residuals, i.e. residuals are homoscedastic, in which case there is no “fanning out” of the residuals

-If these assumptions are not met then we can resort to data transformation, weighted regression or Generalised Linear Models (this is the preferred option), which we will cover in chapter 6.
+If these assumptions are not met then we can resort to data transformation, weighted regression or Generalised Linear Models, which we will cover in chapter 6.

 A first useful diagnostic plot is of the residuals in series, i.e. by index \(i\), to see if there is a pattern due to the data collection process (Figure 2.10).
 For the Anscombe dataset, this detects the nonlinearity in dataset 2 (top-right) and the outlier in dataset 3 (bottom-left), compare Figure 2.9.